IDCI-Consulting/MetastazBundle/README.md

         container:
             use_template: true

-Metastaz container can hold records in memory until you manually flush them to the database.
+Metastaz containers can hold records in memory until you manually flush them to the database.
 In order to enable this feature, set the *instance_pool* parameter to true: